-Economists’ year-ahead articles customarily centre on forecasts for economic activity.
-Topics like monetary and fiscal policy, geopolitics, inflation or, latterly, trends in the spread of Covid-19, will usually be discussed.
+Economists’ year-ahead articles customarily center on forecasts for economic activity.
+Monetary and fiscal policy, geopolitics, inflation or, in the case of this year, trends in the spread of Covid-19, are popular topics.
 But typically they are filtered through the prism of what they imply for, or how they are affected by, the outlook for growth.

 This year we are subverting the convention by focusing on the outlook for inflation.
 Why?
-Well, other than following the adage of variety being the spice of life, there is the question of whether the Covid pandemic will be the crisis that finally reverses the decades-long trend towards ever lower global inflation.
+Well, other than following the adage of variety being the spice of life, there is the question of whether the Covid-19 pandemic will be the crisis that finally reverses the decades-long trend toward ever-lower global inflation.
 This topic has come to dominate the investment zeitgeist over recent months, as it has done periodically over these decades.

 Current trends are disinflationary

 At first glance, it may seem an odd time to be worried about the future of inflation.
-According to the Dallas Federal Reserve, global core inflation (excluding the US) fell to 1.6% in September.
+According to the Dallas Federal Reserve, global core inflation (excluding the U.S.) fell to 1.6% in September.
 This is only a fraction above its lowest rate since their calculations began in 1982.
-Moreover, that downward trend has been very broadly based – aggregate core inflation in both emerging markets (EM) and the advanced economies (DM) is currently sitting at multi-decade lows.
+Moreover, this downward trend has been very broadly based — aggregate core inflation in both emerging markets (EMs) and the advanced economies, or developed markets (DMs), is currently sitting at multi-decade lows.

 Concern about meaningfully higher inflation also seems strange within the context of the present macroeconomic environment.
-We are the first to acknowledge how hard it is to precisely measure potential output or the natural rate of unemployment.
-Yet, there is little doubt that there is currently a large shortfall in aggregate demand across the global economy, as well as considerable spare capacity in most labour markets.
-And, even with a comparatively flat Phillips Curve in most countries, that spare capacity is set to put downward pressure on labour-cost growth and underlying inflation for years to come.
+We are the first to acknowledge how hard it is to measure precisely the potential output or the natural rate of unemployment.
+Yet, there is little doubt that there is currently a large shortfall in aggregate demand across the global economy, as well as considerable spare capacity in most labor markets.
+And, even with a comparatively flat Phillips Curve in most countries, that spare capacity is set to put downward pressure on labor-cost growth and underlying inflation for years to come.
 That is, unless the global economy recovers much faster than we anticipate.

 But low inflation expectations are also entrenched in asset prices

-But examined through a different lens, the inflation question makes much more sense.
+Examined through a different lens, the inflation question makes much more sense.
 For, as much as the reality of ultra-low current inflation is obvious, it is also priced into assets for as far as the eye can see.
-Market-implied inflation expectations for the second half of this decade in the US are just 1.8%.
-That’s 0.5% lower than would be consistent with the US Federal Reserve (Fed) meeting its long-term inflation objectives.
+Market-implied inflation expectations for the second half of this decade in the U.S. are just 1.8%.
+That’s 0.5% lower than would be consistent with the U.S. Federal Reserve (Fed) meeting its long-term inflation objectives.

 Moreover, the gap is even larger when considered in terms of the Fed’s new commitment to allow inflation to modestly overshoot the target to make up for an extended period of below-target inflation.
 Meanwhile, these wedges between current inflation targets and market-implied inflation expectations are even larger in Europe and Japan.